hmrc/play-frontend-hmrc/README.md

 ### Adding a sidebar to your Layout

-The `HmrcLayout` by default renders the main `contentBlock` of the page in [two thirds width content](https://design-system.service.gov.uk/styles/layout/).
+The `HmrcStandardPage` by default renders the main `contentBlock` of the page in [two thirds width content](https://design-system.service.gov.uk/styles/layout/).

 However, if you wish to override the styling of the main content, you can do so by passing in an optional `mainContentLayout`